TFCA Annual Conference Graphic

 Abstract

-In September of 2024, the Grand Prairie Fire Department responded to a routine fire in an industrial warehouse.
-Upon arrival, crews found heavy smoke coming from the warehouse and began to deploy our automatics related to a “working fire”.
+In September 2024, the Grand Prairie Fire Department responded to a routine fire in an industrial warehouse.
+Upon arrival, crews found heavy smoke coming from the warehouse and began to deploy our automatics related to a "working fire."
 Once our team made their way to the fire, the crews reported hoarder-like conditions and had trouble reaching the seat of the fire.
 Firefighting foam was requested on the fire line, and the engineer supplied foam (MicroBlaze) to the handline but inadvertently supplied foam to the Fire Department Connection (FDC) as well.
-The fire quickly was extinguished, and we returned to normal operations.
-Later that evening, as the 911 calls began to flow into our communication center related to soap in the drinking water, we realized our foam had entered the city water system.
-Our use of the firefighting foam back flowed into the 1 million gallon water tank across the street, resulting in roughly a third of our city, 70,000 people, losing water for over two days.
-All restaurants and schools were closed, and dozens of other water-dependent businesses shut down for 48 hours.
-There are so many lessons learned and this session will cover the following:
+The fire was quickly extinguished, and we returned to normal operations.

 • Firefighting efforts can impact the city in ways we don't think about